XBFL Rules

 Scheduling Guidelines

 If rescheduled matchups are not played within the seven day time period, depending on the circumstances, the Commissioner has the right to disqualify one or both teams for non-compliance of this League's scheduling policy.
-If one team has made legitimate attempts to play their scheduled opponent, and the challenger does not comply - the individual making the effort will be awarded the "walkover" victory.
-Again, the Commissioner's decision will be based on the circumstances and deemed final when made.
+If one team has made legitimate attempts to play their scheduled opponent, and the challenger does not comply - the individual making the effort will be given the opportunity to obtain a “walkover victory” as described below:

 If two competitors mutually cannot agree to a game-time within a given football week, their game will be simmed by the CPU when the schedule advances.
 This rule applies to those who cannot connect due to Internet/router issues, or personal family/vacation/work-related reasons.